 Day 1:

-Two days before you plan on cooking your turkey remove the turkey from the refrigerator and dry it off using paper towels.
-Remove the bag of neck and gizzards from the turkey and set aside.
-If you cook them to eat later cook them now and then use them how you want to.
+Two days before you plan on cooking your turkey, remove it from the refrigerator and dry it off using paper towels.
+Remove the bag of neck, giblets, and gizzards from the turkey and set aside.
+If you cook them to eat later, cook them now and then use them as you want to.

-In a small bowl add the brown sugar and black pepper in a bowl and whisk together.
+In a small bowl, add the brown sugar and black pepper and whisk them together.

 Measure out the needed amount of salt and pour it into the bowl and whisk together.

-Using your hands pull the turkey skin away from the meat near the shoulders and the cavity of the turkey along with the skin in the breast, thigh, and leg areas.
+Using your hands, pull the turkey skin away from the meat near the shoulders and the cavity of the turkey, along with the skin in the turkey breasts, thigh, and leg areas.

 Rub the brown sugar and salt mixture all over the turkey meat under the skin.
-Be sure to cover it well and too not miss any parts under the skin.
+Be sure to cover it well and not miss any parts under the skin.
 Rub the mixture on top of the turkey as well.
-If needed make more mixture of brown sugar and black pepper.
+If needed, make a more concentrated mixture of brown sugar and black pepper.

 Once the turkey is fully covered with the dry brine fold the wing tips behind the turkey’s neck and secure the legs together using kitchen twine.

-Place the turkey into a large plastic storage container or into a large roasting pan cover it with plastic wrap and place it in the refrigerator.
-You can also use a large food grade plastic bag to hold the turkey.
+Place the turkey breast-side down in a large plastic storage container or roasting pan, cover it with plastic wrap, and refrigerate.
+You can also use a large food-grade plastic bag to hold the turkey.

 Day 2: